Current Exhibition · Gstaad, Switzerland

 Recorded remotely · March 2025 · New York / Gstaad

-Agnes Gund in her home, New York
+Agnes Gund at home, New York

 Agnes Gund at home in New York, 2023.
 Photography: Gstaad Gallery Archive.